tjvantoll/articles/nativescript/studio-webinar/article.md

 ![](code.png)

-New in Studio is a Custom Code View, which you can use when to build code-only views that work with Studio’s other visual tooling.
+New in Studio is a Custom Code View, which you can use to build code-only views that work with Studio’s other visual tooling.

 ![](custom-code-view.png)